hmrc/accessibility/docs/design-and-usability-quick-wins.md

 Some input types are more accessible than others due to assistive technology support.
 For now we recommend looking at [`email`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email), [`number`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number), [`search`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search), [`tel`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel), [`url`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/url)

+Avoid using `maxlength` as it will not announce to tell a user using assistive technology that there is a max length and prompt them to stop typing once maxlength has been reached.

 ## Using `fieldset`  for radios, checkboxes and dates

 Generally you should just use `fieldset` for the instances above.
 Do not be tempted to use them for single checkboxes as it is a grouping element.
 When you use a `fieldset` make sure you also include an appropriate `legend` as the first element within.